-3. Honey.
 Honey works really well for chapped, cracked lips.
 Make a quick scrub by combining honey and some sugar to make a paste and apply it to your dry lips.
 Give them a light massage, then rinse.
 You can also apply honey to your lips in the evening and you’ll wake up to smoother, softer lips.
 Honey also helps soothe cracked heels and rough elbows.

-4. Baking soda.
 Try adding a little baking soda to your dishwater.
 It is less harsh on your skin than commercial dish soap.
 Adding baking soda to a bath also does wonders.

-5. Water.
 In addition to drinking it, try putting some water on your wood stove or regular stove to help raise the humidity in your home.
 Be sure to keep enough water in the pot.

-6. Douse while you’re still damp.
 Applying lotion or oil to damp skin is the best bet for retaining moisture.
 When you get out of the bath or shower, pat, don’t rub, to get rid of just enough water so you don’t leave a wet trail.
 Then rub on your lotion and work it into the skin.
 This will help seal in the moisture.

 Mash a banana with a fork and apply as a thick coat on the affected area.
 Leave for 15-20 minutes, then wash off with warm water.